Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Practical Considerations for Using Judge Adapters

-\paragraph{Limitations.} Judge adapters are designed specifically to extend existing judgment pools by approximating how a particular assessor would judge previously unseen documents for a specific topic.
-Thus, \textbf{the assessment of similar topics or using judge adapters for distillation is invalid.} The inclusion of the models we have presented in this paper within a system in any way apart from judging whether a document is relevant to a topic or not at evaluation time constitutes the equivalent to `training on the test set'.
+\paragraph{Limitations and Validity Constraints.} Judge adapters are designed specifically to extend existing judgment pools by approximating how a particular assessor would judge previously unseen documents for a specific topic.
+This design imposes strict validity constraints that must be observed to maintain evaluation integrity: